iamMichaelSmith/HostStaticWebsiteOnS3/README.md

 <h1>Hosting a Static Website using AWS S3 | Route 53 | AWS Certificate Manager</h1>

 <h2>Description</h2>
 Project consists of hosting a static website on AWS S3.
+We will register and forward a domain name via Route 53 and secure the website using AWS Certificate Manager.
 <br />

 <h2>Languages and Utilities Used</h2>